 - Tangent: The function tan(x) = sin(x)/cos(x) is undefined where cos(x) = 0, which occurs at x = π/2 + nπ, where n is any integer.
 Thus, the domain is all real numbers except these values.

-Example: For f(x) = tan(x), the domain is all real numbers except x = π/2 + nπ, n ∈ ℤ That's the part that actually makes a difference..
+Example: For f(x) = tan(x), the domain is all real numbers except x = π/2 + nπ, n ∈ ℤ And that's really what it comes down to..

 Finding Piecewise Functions